Taiwan island votes yes for first casino resort

 (Reuters) - A referendum in a small island group on Saturday has paved the way for Taiwan’s first casino, welcome news for global gambling companies keen to expand in Asia’s fast growing casino industry.

-Almost 57 percent of Matsu’s voters opted in favour of government plans to build a casino, Taiwanese media reported.
+Almost 57 percent of Matsu’s voters opted in favor of government plans to build a casino, Taiwanese media reported.

-Las Vegas players including Sheldon Adelson’s Las Vegas Sands (LVS.N) and MGM Resorts (MGM.N) have been among the many companies keen on setting up a resort in Taiwan given its close proximity to China and large markets such as Korea and Japan.

 Gambling is illegal in Taiwan but an amendment passed in 2009 permitted building casino resorts on offshore islands.